jhzab/scala_repl_template/README.md

-# scala_repl_template
+# Scala REPL template
-A "template" with sane sbt options and several useful dependencies to try things out
+A "template" with some sane sbt options and several useful dependencies to try things out

+Dependencies:
+ * scalaz
+ * scalaz-stream
+ * doobie
+ * PPrint
+ * fastparse